jstiven01/daily-food-intake-app/README.md

 # Tracking Daily Food Intake App

 > This app is a mobile web app which helps you to track the daily food intake that you should eat.
-This project is based on a tracking app.
+This project is based on a tracking app

 <img src="./docs/main.png" width="250px" height="450px">  <img src="./docs/progress.png" width="250px" height="450px">